-Architect Frank Gehry’s bold hotel design for one of Spain’s great wine producers put the Rioja region on the map as a travel destination.
+Architect Frank Gehry’s bold hotel design for one of Spain’s great wine producers helped put the Rioja region on the map as a travel destination.
 The property’s chic rooms are all different (due to the building’s unique shape and roofline), but each features a calming, modern design with light-colored wood paneling and Gehry-designed, white canvas “Cloud” lamps.

 Royal Malewane, South Africa

-The uber-stylish, privately owned Royal Malewane bush camp closer resembles a luxurious six-star hotel than a safari lodge.
-Each bedroom is individually decorated with artwork and furniture from various different cultures—African beaded necklaces sit amidst Japanese screens while British botanical prints and Chinese porcelain share shelf space—yet somehow it all works perfectly.
+The uber-stylish, privately owned Royal Malewane bush camp resembles a luxurious six-star hotel more than a safari lodge.
+Each bedroom is individually decorated with artwork and furniture from various cultures—African beaded necklaces sit amidst Japanese screens while British botanical prints and Chinese porcelain share shelf space—yet somehow it all works perfectly.

 Contact Indagare to book a trip to one of these design hotels.
 Our travel specialists can advise you on the best room, plan great meals and activities and arrange behind-the-scenes access.